Danny Escobedo: Case

 Justice Arthur Goldberg delivered the opinion of the court, which was in favor of Escobedo.
 The ruling reversed Escobedo's conviction and stated that "Under the circumstances of this case, where a police investigation is no longer a general inquiry into an unsolved crime but has begun to focus on a particular suspect in police custody who has been refused an opportunity to consult with his counsel and who has not been warned of his constitutional right to keep silent, the accused has been denied the assistance of counsel in violation of the Sixth and Fourteenth Amendments; and no statement extracted by the police during the interrogation may be used against him at a trial."

+Post trial

 Escobedo became a drifter after his case was resolved, moving from job to job.
 He was arrested in 2001, outside Mexico City, Mexico, for federal probation violations and on a warrant issued in Illinois in connection with a 1983 stabbing death.
 Escobedo had been listed by the US Marshals Service as one of its 15 Most Wanted Fugitives prior to this arrest.